felixge/node-fake/Readme.md

 This library is for those of you who wish to apply mathematical rigor to their unit testing.

-If you think a few smoke tests are all it takes to write good software, get yourself some syntactical sugar & color highlighted output from the competition.

 ## Overview

 The goal for this module is to enable you to test **every** aspect of a piece